Build a Winning Brand Awareness Strategy with These 20 Tips

 6. Offer Referral Rewards

-While Airbnb doesn't have an upgraded or premium version, they reward potential guests and existing hosts with credits up to $200 if they’re able to get a new user on the platform.
-Dropbox offers existing users with an additional 500MB of space for each referral, up to 16 GB.
+While Airbnb doesn't have an upgraded or premium version, they reward potential guests and existing hosts with credits up to $200 if they can get a new user on the platform.
+Dropbox offers existing users an additional 500MB of space for each referral, up to 16 GB.
 This helped Dropbox increase its signups by 60%.

 By offering additional incentives in exchange for a promotion, you're improving their experience while increasing brand awareness.
 Two birds, one stone.

-A lot of companies only use social media because customers expect it.
-But to really drive brand awareness with social, you have to try.
-Since a lot of brands only maintain the status quo on social, it could also be a great opportunity to stand out against your competitors.
+Many companies only use social media because customers expect it.
+But to drive brand awareness with social, you have to try.
+Since a lot of brands only maintain the status quo on social, it could also be an excellent opportunity to stand out against your competitors.

 Use your buyer persona research to find the platform your targeted audience may pay the most attention to.
 Start focusing on that platform just a little more than the others.
-Gauge your success on an ongoing basis with social media publishing and reporting tools such as HubSpot.
+Gauge your success continuously with social media publishing and reporting tools such as HubSpot.

 8. Work With Social Platform Reps

-Some platforms, such as Facebook, also offer Brand Lift experiments.
+Some platforms, such as Facebook, also offer brand lift experiments.
 These evaluate your ad recall and overall brand awareness.
-Twitter offers something similar with brand surveys, though they're not available to everyone.
+Twitter offers something similar with brand surveys, though they're unavailable to everyone.